You can order SOME ENCHANTED EVENING: Lost Princesses #1 by Christina Dodd, at these online retailers:

 6. No commercials

-5. You’re planning a trip to Scotland and you want to know what Scottish lairds are really like.
+5. You’re planning a trip to Scotland and you want to know what Scottish lairds really wear under their kilts.

 4. No calories.

-3. Reading SOME ENCHANTED EVENING the only way to stop humming the song from the musical now stuck in your head.
+3. Reading SOME ENCHANTED EVENING the only way to stop humming the song now stuck in your head.

 2. Beat the rush before Oprah recommends SOME ENCHANTED EVENING.